Canadian Sunwing Airlines cancels return flight of partying maskless social media influencers

-Before New Year’s Eve, a group of 154 Canadian social media influencers departed on a Sunwing Airlines charter flight from Montreal, Canada to Cancun, Mexico.
-Footage on social media caused uproar, the airline cancelled the group’s return flight and are also banned on other Canadian airlines (Air Canada/Air Transat).
+Before New Year’s Eve, a group of 154 Canadian social media influencers departed on a Sunwing Airlines charter flight from Montreal, Canada, to Cancun, Mexico.
+Footage on social media caused uproar, the airline cancelled the group’s return flight and they are also banned on other Canadian airlines (Air Canada/Air Transat).
 Canadian Prime Minister Trudeau called them “idiots” while the Canadian aviation authorities launched an investigation.

 During the flight, the group started dancing in the aisle, drank their own alcohol and vaped, without the required mouth mask, all against international aviation regulations.
 Flight attendants were not able to control the crowd and hid in their galleys.